Facebook 'tip run' operator prosecuted by Wiltshire Council

 They would also like to thank the member of the public that reported Mr Kerley using the online reporting tool 'My Wiltshire' which resulted in the investigation into his activities.

-People can report unlicensed waste collectors and scrap metal collectors using My Wiltshire online reporting
+People can report unlicensed waste collectors and scrap metal collectors using My Wilts online reporting.

 This prosecution highlights the important role the public play in thoroughly checking the credentials of anyone they pay to take their waste